D-Jeffrey/Embroidery-File-Organize/help.md

 `Help` - this help page.

-`Clean up` - This is three steps: 1) clean out non-preferred embroidery files and duplicates from the the local cache.
-2) look for duplicates regardless of if there they are in different directory structure if they have the same name and are created on the same day.
+`Clean up` - This is three steps: 1) clean out non-preferred embroidery files and duplicates from the the local cache, if you uncheck `Keep all types`,  2) look for duplicates regardless of if there they are in different directory structure if they have the same name and are created on the same day.
 It will show a list and promopt before deleting.
 The files are deleted to the **recycle bin** so they can be restored.
-3) it looks for empty or lone file directories and moves them up.
-(This is experiemental feature, it has side-effects next time you run, it may re-copy in files)
+3) it looks for empty or lone file/directories and moves them up.

 `Config` - open the configuration file.
 If you need to add some additional files type to the 'Other sew files' list, this is a  good way to access that list.